akhiiasati/IIITB_RISC-V/README.md

 ```bash
 riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton_O1.o sum1ton.c
 ```
-This command is used to compile a C source file named sum1ton.c into an object file named sum1ton_O1.o using the RISC-V GCC compiler (riscv64-unknown-elf-gcc).
-Here's what each flag does:
+This command uses the RISC-V architecture-based GCC compiler to compile the C source file sum1ton.c into an object file named sum1ton_O1.o.
+Here's the breakdown of the flags used:

--O1: Specifies the optimization level.
-In this case, optimization level 1 is used.
+- -O1: Specifies the optimization level as 1, representing a basic level of optimization.
--mabi=lp64: Sets the ABI (Application Binary Interface) to use 64-bit integers and pointers.
+- -mabi=lp64: Sets the ABI to "Long and Pointer 64-bit," indicating the size of long integers and pointers is 64 bits.
--march=rv64i: Specifies the target architecture, in this case, the base integer instructions of the RV64I architecture.
+- -march=rv64i: Generates code for the RISC-V ISA with the base integer instruction set.
+- -o sum1ton_O1.o: Specifies the output filename as sum1ton_O1.o.

 Disassembly: